Discover the College Library

 Every four years, the Library undertakes a thorough survey of readers' responses to the services that we provide.
 These exercises contribute directly to the development of Library strategy.
 Below you can find full details of the most recent survey.
 Previous surveys (from 2013 onwards) can be accessed online here.
 All those who use the Library are particularly urged to provide feedback to the Librarian at any time.

-The first issue of St John’s annual record, The Eagle, was published in 1858, and has been published every year since its first issue.
-It has become a significant part of College life, and many students, staff members, alumni, and guest writers have contributed to its pages.
-The entire run of the College magazine The Eagle has been digitised, as part of a long-term project undertaken by Library staff.
-Follow the link below to access, browse and search The Eagle online.
+The first issue of the St John’s annual record, The Eagle, was published in 1858.
+Since then, with at least one issue being published each year, The Eagle has become a significant part of College life.
+Many students, Fellows, staff members, alumni and guest writers have contributed to its pages.
+The entire run of The Eagle is now available digitally, thanks to the long-term efforts of Library staff.
+Click here to access, browse and search The Eagle online.

 Contact the Library